-The present Policy sets the principles and framework through which the Cryptoro OU's and its subsidiaries (hereinafter “the Group”) receive, assess and investigate anonymous and non-anonymous reports on serious irregularities, omissions or offenses that came to the attention of its staff, customers, partners and other stakeholders.
+The present Policy sets the principles and framework through which the Cryptoro OU's and its subsidiaries and branches (hereinafter “the Group”) receive, assess and investigate anonymous and non-anonymous reports on serious irregularities, omissions or offenses that came to the attention of its staff, customers, partners and other stakeholders.

 A major commitment of the Group is to maintain the highest level of ethical and professional behavior, having zero tolerance towards illegal and irregular acts affecting its reputation and credibility.

 Whistleblowing policies are generally intended to make it easier for members of staff to be able to report irregularities in good faith, without having to fear that their action may have adverse consequences.
-Protecting the integrity and reputation of the Group requires the active support of all members of the staff, former employees, candidates, customers, stakeholders and parties with whom the Group has a business relationship (contractors, subcontractors, collaborators etc.)
+Protecting the integrity and reputation of the Group requires the active support of all members of the staff, former employees, candidates, customers, stakeholders and parties with whom the Group has a business relationship (contractors, subcontractors, collaborators etc.).

 Disclosures shall be carried out on condition of faithful and reasonable belief that an offense or misdeed has been or may be committed.

-The Whistleblowing Policy applies to concerns about, suspected or actual criminal conduct, unethical conduct or other misconduct including a (suspected) breach of (EU) law by or within the Group, including but not limited to:
+The Whistleblowing Policy applies to concerns about suspected or actual criminal conduct, unethical conduct or other misconduct including a (suspected) breach of (EU) law by or within the Group, including but not limited to:

 • Accounting, internal accounting controls or auditing matters;

-• Money laundering or terrorist financing or financing clients who violate human rights;
+• Money laundering or terrorist financing;

 • Insider dealing;